What is Green Acres Permaculture Village?

 Where is Green Acres?

 Green Acres Permaculture Village is at the corner of Overhill Drive and Dekist Street.
-It is in Green Acres Neighborhood, which is just east of the IU Bloomington campus.
+It is in Green Acres Neighborhood, which borders the IU Bloomington campus on the east.

 When are Community Dinners?